01 of 18

 Keeping It Low

 Kris Jarrett of Driven by Decor believes that layering plants will result in the most attractive window boxes.
-The boxes at her Connecticut home are hung high, which prohibits her from planting taller thrillers (using the thriller, filler, spiller method), as they'd cover up the bottom part of the window (and block the view from indoors).
+The boxes at her Connecticut home are hung high, which prevents her from planting taller thrillers (using the thriller, filler, spiller method), as they'd cover up the bottom part of the window (and block the view from indoors).
 Adding to the challenge: the boxes are shallow, meaning whatever is planted can't develop deep roots.
 Her solution: cabbage, kale, chrysanthemums, ornamental peppers, gourds, and pumpkins.Continue to 5 of 18 below.

 05 of 18